 Don't Skimp on Size

-The number one mistake people make when decorating with area rugs is getting ones that are too small.
+The number one mistake people make when decorating with area rugs is getting ones that are too small in size.
 This is understandable, especially when you see the price tags for some of the larger rugs.
 However, going big now will save you from replacing one that doesn't work later.
 Besides, the cost of a rug is still lower than an entire room of carpet.

 Don't Go Too Small in the Bedroom